SebGrzesia/GameShop/README.md

 Then select "Tools" => "NuGet Package Manager" =>  "Package manager console"
 ![image](https://github.com/SebGrzesia/GameShop/assets/101827942/5d14a5be-4a9f-46a1-bc6c-a1d82a75e0d2)

-In console enter commands described below:
+In the console, enter the commands listed below.
 ## Commands
 * Add-Migration InitialCreate
 * Update-Database